Listen to both sides of the debate to decide if cell phones should be allowed or banned in public schools.

 (NSSSO), cell phones have been an increasingly negative disruption in schools: “We have opposed policies allowing or encouraging students to have cell phones and pagers in school.
 On a day-to-day basis, they are disruptive to the educational environment.
 This also has been the general position of many school districts over the years.”

 Adding to this, the NSSSO argues that allowing cell phones for safety reasons is inaccurate.
 As they explain, “Changing policies under the guise of cell phones being a crisis tool for student safety is, in our opinion, a knee-jerk reaction and is not ‘the answer’ to school crisis preparedness that some may believe it to be.”
-In fact, often times school and security officials report that students falsely call in bomb threats or reports of threats on their cell phones as an over-reaction or as a prank; in such cases, these cell phones can force the entire evacuation of a school, while also making it nearly impossible for security teams to try and figure out where the call was placed, and which student(s) made the call.
+In fact, school and security officials frequently report that students falsely call in bomb threats or reports of threats on their cell phones as an over-reaction or as a prank; in such cases, these cell phones can force the entire evacuation of a school, while also making it nearly impossible for security teams to try and figure out where the call was placed, and which student(s) made the call.

 This video explains how banning cell phones in school allows students to focus.